merriaux/p_vehicle_detection_and_tracking/project/readme.md

 # Project conception and details

 ## features extraction
-I have tested different	kinds of features (color histogramme, reduce size image, histogramme of gradient), in few color spaces (RGB, HSV, LUV, HLS, YUV and LAB).
+I have tested different	kinds of features (color histogramme, reduce size image, histogram of gradient), in few color spaces (RGB, HSV, LUV, HLS, YUV and LAB).
 I have obtain my best result with LAB color space and a HOG on each channel.
 The feature size is 5292 for a image of 64x64 pixels.

 My parameters are : orient=9, pix_per_cell=8, cell_per_block=2

 ## Classification
 I use linearSCV classifier.
 The feature are normalize with *sklearn.preprocessing.StandardScaler*.
 I have tried SCV(rbf), the score was better but the time to fit and predit was really huge.
 So the linearSCV seem to be a good compromise.

 With C=1 the result is :
 - accuracy on train 1.0
 - accuracy on test 0.978

-I test different value for C parameter to increase score on test C, and increase its generalization capacity.
+I test different value for C parameter to increase score on test set, and increase its generalization capacity.

 My best result is with C=0.0001 :